 The MAR Maryland First Time Homebuyers Affordability Index (MDHAI) is a monthly indicator of the affordability of a starter home for a typical first time Maryland homebuyer.

-MAR has calculated the index back to 2000.
-In that time, the highest level was reached in 2001, when the index peaked at 80.1%.
-At that level, homebuyers still lacked 20% of the income needed to buy a starter home.
+MAR has calculated the index since 2000.
+In that time, the highest level of affordability was reached in the first quarter of 2014, when the index peaked at 84.1%.
+At that level, homebuyers still lacked 16 percent of the income needed to buy a starter home.

 For more information about the calculation of the index, including loan terms, interest rate calculations and other information about the way the index is calculated, click here.